-Unless you are building new lawn from scratch, the only practical way to add extra organic nutrients to the soil is by top dressing, that is, adding a layer of sand, organic material or both atop an existing lawn.
-Top dressing is added about ¼ of an inch at a time.
+Unless you are building new lawn from scratch, the only practical way to add extra organic nutrients to the soil is by topdressing, that is, adding a layer of sand, organic material or both atop an existing lawn.
+See “Guide to Topdressing a Lawn.”

 A tow-behind dethatcher is a simple wheeled device with multiple prongs extending from it that can be towed behind a tractor or riding lawn mower.
 The prongs drag along the ground to loosen built-up thatch and make a lawn healthier.

 In terms of growing grass, this section of the central and eastern United States poses the greatest challenge.
 The transition zone includes the parts of the country with both hot summers that kill cool-season species and cold winters that kill warm-season species.
 The transition zone includes Oklahoma, Kansas, Missouri, Arkansas, Kentucky, West Virginia, Virginia, Maryland, North and South Carolina in their entirety.
 It also includes the northern parts of Texas, Alabama, Mississippi and Georgia, and the southern parts of Illinois, Indiana, Ohio, Pennsylvania and New Jersey.